GeorgeM101/Blog/readme.md

 ### BLOG-APP

 - Developer: George Mboya

 ### Project Description

-A web application where users can add post blogs
+A web application where users can add blogs,comment and delete posts.

 ### User Stories

 A user should be able to:

 - Create an account
 - Comment on a post
 - Add a post